-Unusual or contentious issues or proposals not considered to be in the interests of shareholders, as well as any resolutions an analyst proposes to vote "Against" or "Abstain", must be discussed with the Chief Investment Officer and other senior investment managers well in advance of voting.
+Unusual or contentious issues or proposals not considered to be in the interests of the company or shareholders or other stakeholders, must be discussed with the Chief Investment Officer and other senior investment managers well in advance of voting.
 In addition, as a secondary check, if an analyst captures one or more votes of "Against" or "Abstain" in our in-house system prior to voting, the heads of research are notified by a system-generated email.